calamity-inc/Sentinel-for-Warframe/README.md

 ## Features

-- Periodic Missions: Shows if the current Sortie and Archon Hunt have been completed yet.
+- Periodic Missions: Shows if the current Sortie, Archon Hunt, and Ayatan Treasure Hunt have been completed yet.
 (Won't show if inventory data is unavailable.)
 - Bounty Helper: Shows the current Narmer bounty's blueprint rewards and if you own them already.
 - Invasions Helper: Shows rare invasion rewards and indicates if they're already owned.